aravindhan060/aravindhan060/README.md

 ### Hi there , This is Aravindhan- Design Engineer 👋
 - 🔭 I’m currently doing my B.E.
-- 🌱 I’m currently learning Pytho and Catia !
+- 🌱 I’m currently learning Python and Catia !
 - 👯 I’m looking for Interships and Projects.
 - 💬 I'm skilled in Autocad,Fusion 360 and solidworks.
 - 📫 How to reach me: https://www.linkedin.com/feed/